Oxford Village Historic District

 Oxford Village Historic District is a national historic district located at Oxford in Chenango County, New York.

+Background

 The district includes 201 contributing buildings and seven contributing structures.
 It encompasses the village's historic core and includes commercial, residential, civic, and ecclesiastical buildings.
 Among the notable buildings are the First National Bank of Oxford building (1894), James Clarke House building (remodeled 1914), Baptist Church (United Church of Oxford, 1824), and Gerritt Van Wagenen house (1824).
 Located within the district are the separately listed Theodore Burr House and US Post Office-Oxford.
 It was added to the National Register of Historic Places in 1985.